oluwasege/CalculatorASP/README.md

 ## Testing

-Both the frontend and backend components contain unit tests.
+The backend components contain unit tests.

 ## Technologies Used
 1. Angular